fjudith/katacoda-scenarios/hsb_hyperledger-sawtooth-configuration/b10_configure-storage-path/step1.md

 > `sudo -u sawtooth` is used to avoid the use of the `chown sawtooth:sawtooth -R`

-2. Check that that directories are porperly owned by the `sawtooth` user and group
+* Check that that directories are porperly owned by the `sawtooth` user and group.

 ```bash
 sudo ls -l /home/sawtooth/